Ferlab-Ste-Justine/kvm-dev-orchestrations/README.md

 ## Kubernetes

-To setup a kubernetes cluster, perform the following step: Go to the **kubernetes** directory and run `terraform init && terraform apply`
+To setup a kubernetes cluster, perform the following step: Go to the **kubernetes** directory and run `terraform init && terraform apply` (note that this operation is heavy on resources and will take several minutes)

 Assuming that you added the **coredns** to your **/etc/resolv.conf** file, a **kubeconfig** file will have been generated in the **shared** directory that you can use with **kubectl** to access the kubernetes masters' api.